Why I have to turn people away every week and how I plan to overcome it

 Please pray for us as we seek sponsors for these girls and that we can build our own facilities that will house additional girls.
 The situation is desperate and the success we are having is making more and more people come to us for help.

-Ambitious plans to meet the need
+My ambitious plans to meet the need

 MGRC has plans that will help us grow in the event we get support to build our own facilities.
 We expect to raise some of our own monies by implementing projects that will be cash positive.
 These projects are: